 Aircraft icing: Formation of ice, rime or hoar frost on an aircraft.

-Atmospheric pressure: Pressure (force per unit area) exerted by the atmosphere on any surface by virtue of its weight; it is equivalent to the weight of a vertical column of air extending above a surface of unit area to the outer limit of the atmosphere.
+Atmospheric pressure: Pressure equivalent to the weight (force) of a vertical column of air extending above a surface of unit area to the outer limit of the atmosphere.

 – Pressure tendency: Character and amount of a station pressure change over three hours (over 24 hours in tropical regions).

-– Characteristic of pressure tendency: Shape of the curve recorded by a barograph during the three-hour period preceding an observation.
+– Characteristic of pressure tendency: Shape of the curve recorded during the three-hour period preceding an observation.

 Cloud: A hydrometeor consisting of minute particles of liquid water or ice, or of both, suspended in free air and usually not touching the ground.